What is neurosurgery?

 What are the early symptoms of brain tumors?

-Can a brain tumor be treated with chemotherapy?
+Can brain tumors be treated with chemotherapy?

-What are the most important pre-surgical neurological examinations?
+What are the most important pre-neurosurgery examinations?

 What is a stroke?